*Trigger Warning – This story contains mentions of self-harm, mental health distress and suicide.

 As it turned out, our GP, the team at CAHMS, and even her psychiatrist hadn’t heard of Autistic Burnout.

-I was on my own, navigating uncharted waters.
-I had to rely on my intuition, sometimes getting it right, often making mistakes.
+The weight of responsibility was overwhelming.
+I had to rely on my intuition, making big changes to how I was parenting her and her siblings—sometimes getting it right, often making mistakes.
 I was new to this, and there was no map to guide me.
-Along the way, I also had to confront my own internalized ableism and behaviourism.

 Now, nearly five years later, she’s living independently and attending university.